arantespp/arantespp.com/posts/books/getting-things-done.md

   - Sequences: "First we need to check whether the restaurant is open, then call Andersons, then get dressed."
   - Priorities: "It's critical to find out if the client really would like to go to dinner."
 - Detail to the required degree.

+#### Next Actions

+The question to ask here is, "What's the next action?"
+If you're not ready to anwser this question, you have more to flesh out at some prior level in the natural planning sequence.

+The final stage of the planning model that decides about the allocation and reallocation of physical resources to get the project moving.

+##### The Basics

+- _Activating the Moving Parts_: a project is sufficiently planned for implementation when every next action step can be moved on.

+- _More to Plan?_: the habit of clarifying the next actions on projects is fundamental to you staying in relaxed control.

+- _When the Next Action is Someone Else's..._: if the next acion is not yours, you must clarify whose it is.
+This is a use of the [Waiting For](http://localhost:3000/_drafts/books/getting-things-done#chapter-2-getting-control-of-your-life-the-five-steps-of-mastering-workflow) action list.

+#### Final Questions

+_How Much Planning Do You Really Need to Do?_ As much as you need to get the project off your mind.

+_Need More Clarity?_ If greater clarity is what you need, shift your thinking up the natural planning scale.

+_Need More to Be Happening?_ If more action is what's needed, you need to move down the natural planning model.